sensel/morph-docs/docs/api.md

 In the case of the C# and Python examples, these files are located in the same directory as the examples themselves.
 The C header file is in the repo’s `sensel-lib/src` directory.

-Scanning these files, you’ll quickly find what information is available.
+Reading through these files, you’ll quickly find what information is available.
 For example, in sensel.py, you’ll find the Contact class that shows all the possible properties of a contact.
 Here’s an excerpt:

 ```